xTyzen/ReconVoice/README.md

 ## Configuration

 Run the batchfile script to install python and its libraries.
+Then run the ReconVoice.cpp to launch the script